 - Data Collection: Raw data is gathered from sources such as sensors, cameras, customer databases, or web scraping.

 - Data Curation: The raw data undergoes curation, where it is cleaned, organized, and filtered to ensure relevance and quality.
-Data augmentation may also be used to increase diversity in the dataset.

 - Data Labeling: Once curated, the dataset is labeled to provide context for the AI model.
 Annotation tools are often used to tag images, classify text, or segment audio and video data.